bring/developer-site/content/api/modify-delivery/index.md

         - Lost
         - Partly delivered
         - Stop shipment
+        - In transit (to final destination)

-  - title: Supported domestic services
+  - title: Supported services in Norway
     content: |
       These services are available only for domestic Norway shipments, meaning shipments that are going from and to an address in Norway.
       <table>